+- 326. The evolution of drug-resistant organisms is a well-understood process that is accelerated by misuse (underuse and overuse) of antibiotics in human medicine and in animal agriculture.
+Poor infection control measures, especially within hospitals and clinics, directly contribute to spreading drug-resistant health care-associated infections. - 327.
 Broad intersectoral initiatives will reduce the misuse of antibiotics and slow the development of resistance to existing drugs.
 Strengthened surveillance capacity will better document the extent of antibiotic resistance in the European Region.
-Joint work is also needed with the agriculture sector, where antibiotics used as a growth promoter in animals contribute to the evolution of resistant organisms in livestock.
+Joint work is also needed with the agriculture sector, where antibiotics used as a growth promoter in animals contribute to the evolution of resistant organisms in livestock. - 328.
 The WHO Regional Director for Europe has made containing antibiotic resistance a special programme under her leadership.
-The strategic action plan to contain antibiotic resistance in the WHO European Region endorsed by the WHO Regional Committee for Europe in 2011 builds on interventions that, carried out together, are known to be effective (217).
-The action plan includes seven key areas: promotion of national intersectoral coordination; strengthening of surveillance of resistance; strengthening surveillance and stewardship of drug use; expanded surveillance of antimicrobial use in the food animal industry; improved infection control and stewardship to prevent antimicrobial resistance in health care settings; more research and innovation on new drugs and technology; and stronger patient safety through greater awareness of antimicrobial use and resistance.
+The strategic action plan to contain antibiotic resistance in the WHO European Region builds on interventions that, carried out together, are known to be effective.
+The action plan includes seven key areas: promotion of national intersectoral coordination; strengthening of surveillance of resistance; strengthening surveillance and stewardship of drug use; expanded surveillance of antimicrobial use in the food animal industry; improved infection control and stewardship to prevent antimicrobial resistance in health care settings; more research and innovation on new drugs and technology; and stronger patient safety through greater awareness of antimicrobial use and resistance. - 329.
 Importantly, studies have shown that simple infection control measures such as hand washing can significantly reduce the prevalence of antibiotic-resistant bacteria such as methicillin-resistant Staphylococcus aureus (MRSA), a major hospital-acquired infection.